sheffieldnlp/deepQuest-py/README.md

 ## Citation

-If you use deepQuest-py in your research, please cite **deepQuest-py: Large and Distilled Models for Quality Estimation**
+If you use deepQuest-py in your research, please cite:

 ```
 @inproceedings{alva-manchego-etal-2021-deepquestpy,